How To Sell Art On Instagram

 You can increase the odds of being followed from search by having an exact name and descriptive headline representing your art business.

-Instagram’s Top Post feature has been around for some time, but it is worth mentioning because it is an excellent opportunity to build brand awareness.
+Instagram’s Top Post feature has been around for some time, but it is worth mentioning because it is an excellent opportunity to make people aware you are an artist.

 There is no way to know exactly what affects Instagram’s algorithm by I have found that images that receive likes and comments within 10 minutes of being published have a better chance of being displayed in the Top Posts.